 '''

-$ black/build/apps/black/x86_64-unknown-linux-gnu/debug/black

-No paths given.
+$ pyoxidizer run --path black --target install No paths given.
 Nothing to do

 '''

 Success!

 4.5 Trimming Unused Resources

 By default, packaging rules are very aggressive about pulling in resources such as Python modules.
 For example, the entire Python standard library is embedded into the binary by default.
 These extra resources take up space and can make your binary significantly larger than it could be.